Coronavirus crisis may get "worse and worse and worse", warns WHO | Health

-The raging coronavirus pandemic has the potential to get far worse if all nations do not adhere to basic healthcare precautions, the World Health Organization (WHO) warned on Monday.
-"Let me be blunt, too many countries are headed in the wrong direction, the virus remains public enemy number one," Director General Tedros Adhanom Ghebreyesus told a virtual briefing from WHO headquarters in Geneva.
+The new coronavirus pandemic raging around the globe will worsen if countries fail to adhere to strict healthcare precautions, the World Health Organization (WHO) warned on Monday.
+"Let me be blunt, too many countries are headed in the wrong direction, the virus remains public enemy number one," WHO Director General Tedros Adhanom Ghebreyesus told a virtual briefing from the U.N. agency's headquarters in Geneva.

-"If basics are not followed, the only way this pandemic is going to go, it is going to get worse and worse and worse.
-But it does not have to be this way."
-Infections rose above 13 million across the world on Monday, according to a Reuters tally, climbing by one million in just five days in a pandemic that has killed more than half a million people.
+"If basics are not followed, the only way this pandemic is going to go - it is going to get worse and worse and worse."
+Global infections stand at 13 million, according to a Reuters tally, with more than half a million deaths.

+Tedros, whose leadership has been heavily criticised by U.S. President Donald Trump, said that of 230,000 new cases on Sunday, 80% were from 10 nations, and 50% from just two countries.
+The United States and Brazil are the countries worst hit.

+"There will be no return to the old normal for the foreseeable future ...
+There is a lot to be concerned about," Tedros added, in some of his strongest comments of recent weeks.
+Tedros said the WHO had still not received formal notification of the U.S. pullout announced by Trump.
+The U.S. president says the WHO pandered to China, where the COVID-19 disease was first detected, at the start of the crisis.

 - READ MORE ON: